Hell for Eternity?

 2. the action or process of killing or being killed.

 synonyms: destroy, demolish, lay waste, wipe out, annihilate, devastate

 synonyms: come to an end, die (away), disappear, vanish, fade, dissolve, evaporate, melt away, wither

 If man was already immortal why would he need to seek immortality and eat the bread from heaven to live forever?
 And why would Jesus Christ have to bring immortality to light through the gospel if all men are immortal already?
-Because immortality is conditional and God can destroy the soul along with the body thereby rendering the soul no longer immortal.
-Immortality is inextricably linked to salvation through faith in Jesus Christ.
+Because immortality is conditional and God can destroy the soul (mind, emotions and will - our conscious self) along with the body thereby rendering the soul no longer immortal.
+Immortality is inextricably linked to salvation through faith in Jesus Christ alone.

 - A Biblical Defense of "Conditional Immortality" https://www.truthaccordingtoscripture.com/documents/death/defense-conditional-immortality/Conditional%20Immortality.pdf

 - Why I am an Annihilationist http://www.rightreason.org/article/theology/annihilationist.pdf

 - Is there room for alternative views of hell? http://yuriystasyuk.com/what-christian-leaders-think-about-hell/

 J. I. Packer on Why Annihilationism Is Wrong https://www.thegospelcoalition.org/article/j-i-packer-on-why-annihilationism-is-wrong/